aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 {{% /alert %}}

-The article describes a few properties you can control when saving a document.
+The article describes several properties you can control when saving a document.

 ## Encrypt a Document With a Password